mannyzzle/Satellite-Interactive-Visualizer-And-Fleet-Optimization/README.md

 ## **Overview**
 This project focuses on building a pipeline that:
-- Ingests satellite data (e.g., orbital parameters, maintenance logs) into a PostgreSQL database hosted on **AWS RDS**.
+- Ingests satellite data (e.g., orbital parameters, TLE data) into a PostgreSQL database hosted on **AWS RDS**.
 - Performs geospatial and predictive analysis to optimize satellite fleet coverage and reduce downtime.
 - Leverages **LLMs** to generate human-readable reports and actionable insights for business operations.
 - Provides an API for querying satellite status and recommendations.